Installing Red on Windows¶

 redbot <your instance name>

 It will walk through the initial setup, asking for your token and a prefix.
-See how to obtain a token.
+You can find out how to obtain a token with this guide, section “Creating a Bot Account”.

 If it’s the first time you’re using Red, you should check our Getting started guide that will walk you through all essential information on how to interact with Red.